 David Jin once told me off for being too strict with following the golf rules!
 He liked to play a more relaxed game.
 On the other hand I feel that we should try to play the game according to the rules as much as possible.
 Kenny Chen was more accommodating.
 Three of us played a lot of golf together.
 Yesterday I told William and Chung that they were standing in an incorrect spot when they were watching a player tee off or putt.
 They were standing in line to the ball and target.
 Any movements they make is seen by the player out of the corner of his eye and is interfering with his concentration during his set up and swing and thus might affect his shot!

 Yesterday William apologized to me for talking when I was teeing off at the 14th hole.
 He said that he did not realize that I was so quick in my set up.
 I explained to him and Chung that it was because I was afraid to take time over a tee shot.
 I tend to think about too many things, becoming confused and so ruining my shot.
-In fact during set up for a tee shot I am thinking of the following:

 · Line up my feet to the target.